mlmaskey/2019-04-23-maskeyNDVI/README.md

 Logistic:  Bring your own laptop with recent version of R-studio.
 Spatial packages like QGIS or ArcGIS are optional

-While NDVI information is very useful in various field of studies like agriculture, crop yield, types of vegetation, plant phenology, climate change, seasonal change and beyond, this workshop outlines a simple method to extract NDVI from Landsat remotely sensed images over different periods of year in R. In addition, participants will explore widely used R-functions in visualizing both temporal and spatial dynamics of NDVI.

-While NDVI information is very useful in various field of studies like agriculture, crop yield, land cover change, plant phenology, climate change, seasonal change and beyond, this workshop has been set up with following objectives:
+While NDVI information is very useful in various field of studies like agriculture, crop yield, types of vegetation, plant phenology, climate change, seasonal change and beyond, this workshop has been set up with following objectives:

     to learn how to manipulate remotely sensed images to extract physical quantities like NDVI to visualize rsater images and relevant statistics